 These are all normal emotional thoughts every new client has, You are not alone!

-As your general contractor we will help you alleviate these emotions and bring you to a sustaining positive level of confidence.
-You will be able to make well though out decisions throughout the entire process.
-We initially see these mixed emotions with every new client, some clients hide it better than others but these emotions are there regardless the client’s affect.
-We will stabilize the emotional roller coaster and gain your confidence through communications, transparency, attention to detail and our many decades of working with clients.
+As your general contractor, we will help you alleviate these emotions and bring you to a sustaining positive level of confidence.
+You will be able to make well tough decisions throughout the entire process.
+We initially see these mixed emotions with every new client, some clients hide it better than others but these emotions are there regardless of the client’s affect.
+We will stabilize the emotional roller coaster and gain your confidence through communications, transparency, attention to detail, and our many decades of working with clients.

 Our official proposal will unravel the complexities of your project far beyond the experience you had with your architect.
 Our proposal will provide detail for your assessment and allow for adjustments within your budget.